Settlement in the Opioid Epidemic

 Disparities in Opioid Treatment

 Ensuring addiction treatment without racial and ethnic disparities is key to fair recovery for all.
 Federal and state policies help expand access to culturally competent care, while self-management, family support, and community resources provide essential personalized and culturally sensitive aid.
-Broader social changes—like education, stigma reduction, and addressing bias—are also vital to creating an inclusive, … Read more
+Broader social changes—such as education, stigma reduction, and bias reduction—are also vital to creating an … Read more

 Government cuts in Addiction

 Government funding cuts to addiction programs have created significant challenges for individuals and communities seeking recovery support.
 These reductions have led to the closure or downsizing of treatment centers, fewer harm reduction services, and limited access to medication-assisted treatment and peer support.
-As formal services become harder to reach, the role of self-management becomes more … Read more
+As formal services become harder to access, self-management becomes more critical—encouraging individuals to … Read more

 Scams in SUD Treatment Facilities